-“While plumbers can’t quote a price without seeing the job, they can tell you their hourly rate and if they have a minimum charge.
-They can also give you a ballpark idea of the time involved on certain small, predictable jobs — installing a new shower head or clearing a plugged kitchen sink, for example.
+"While plumbers can't quote a price without seeing the job, they can tell you their hourly rate and if they have a minimum charge.
+They can also give you a ballpark idea of the time involved in certain small, predictable jobs — installing a new shower head or clearing a plugged kitchen sink, for example.
 But even small jobs potentially contain more complications than you realize.

 "Here's what to expect from a reputable plumber, according to Atomic Plumbing, a Virginia company:

 "A plumber will come to your home and talk to you about your needs and expectations.
 Then the contractor performs a visual inspection and determines the scope of the project.
 Typically, the plumber follows up with a written quote detailing all of the plumbing services required and the associated costs.
 The plumber will hopefully walk you through the quote and discuss any payment options." - Money Talks News, 10 Sneaky Plumber Tricks of the Trade, Xfinity Lifestyle Blog; Twitter: @XFINITY

 Building a Professional Relationship with a Trusted Plumber or Plumbing Company (What to Do and What Not to Do)

 37. Try to establish a relationship with a plumber before you have an urgent situation by hiring them to perform non-emergency work.